Archaic Social Norms

 Patriotism – saying the Pledge of Allegiance to the flag is considered an appropriate way to show loyalty to our country.
 In 1943, the courts ruled that children could not be forced to say the Pledge in schools.
 The pledge has a very sordid and racist history and should be denounced as unpatriotic.

-Experts – we are expected to consult experts on every aspect of our lives rather than trust our own inner wisdom.
+Experts – we are expected to consult experts on every aspect of our lives rather than trust our own ability to learn to solve our own problems and make appropriate decisions about what’s best for our lives.

 Death – we are expected to be afraid of death.
 To view death as tragic, undesirable, and to be avoided at all costs.
 There is an unspoken feeling that open conversations about death are undesirable.
 We are encouraged to grieve and mourn when people die.